 Serval (Felis [Leptailurus] Serval)

-This long-legged cat typically sports a sparse black pattern against its orange-light brown fur coat and sports a distinctive black-tipped tail.
+This long-legged cat typically sports a sparse black pattern against its orange-light brown fur coat.
+It also sports a distinctive black-tipped tail.

-There have been cases where Servals have been kept as pets, but this type of illegal trade is one reason these cats are now endangered.
+There have been cases where people have kept Servals as pets, but this type of illegal trade is one reason these cats are now endangered.

 Bobcat (Felis [Lynx] Rufus)

-Sometimes the bobcat is called a “red lynx” due to its lynx-like tufted ears and rusty-brown coat patterned with black stripes.
+Indeed, sometimes, the bobcat is called a “red lynx” due to its lynx-like tufted ears and rusty-brown coat patterned with black stripes.
+As a point of interest, the Eurasian lynx usually looks similar, but some individuals lack spots on their coats.

-The bobcat can look remarkably like a domestic cat, and is often cited as the originator of today’s demand for breeds of pet domestic cat with leopard spots.
+The bobcat can look remarkably like a domestic cat.
+In fact, people sometimes cite it as the originator of today’s demand for breeds of pet domestic cat with leopard spots.

-Each one of these cat breeds is a bonafide beauty, unique in its wild appearance yet possessing a familiar and beloved domestic pet cat personality!
+Each one of these cat breeds is a bona fide beauty.
+Every one is unique in its wild appearance, yet possessing a familiar and beloved domestic pet cat personality.
+You really can have the best of both worlds!

-The Savannah pet cat arose when an African Serval cat was crossed with a domestic cat.
+The Savannah pet cat arose when breeders crossed an African Serval with a domestic cat.

-They are frequently referred to as cats that look like leopards, and you can see why with their adorable spotty fur.
+They are frequently referred to as cats that look like leopards, You can certainly see why with their adorable spotty fur.

 The first litter from such pairings, called F1 Savannah cats, still have too much “wild cat” in them to live happily as domestic pet cats.